System Structures

 The basic dynamic: the actors responsible for producing better outcomes for scaling ventures are rewarded for behaviours that are misaligned with those outcomes - and in some cases, actively contrary to them.

+The implication for the African ecosystem is empirical.
 Donors are rewarded for programme delivery, not scaling outcomes.
 Accelerators are rewarded for cohort numbers and demo days, not for the revenue growth and employment creation of their alumni.
 Evaluators are rewarded for positive reports, not for accurate accounts of what worked.
 The rational response for each actor is to do what they are rewarded for.
-The result is a self-reinforcing cycle in which the acceleration model is continuously reproduced regardless of its effectiveness.
+The result is a self-reinforcing cycle in which the acceleration model is continuously reproduced regardless of its effectiveness, the funding architecture is continuously reproduced regardless of its outcomes, and the evaluation architecture is continuously reproduced regardless of what it actually measures.

-Systemic Innovation's own work, When Multilaterals Compete, found that even the most sophisticated ecosystem actors exhibit role collapse: simultaneously funding ventures, running programme support for them, evaluating their own programmes, and competing with the ventures they fund.
+When Multilaterals Compete documents the structural form this takes inside even the most sophisticated ecosystem actors: role collapse - simultaneously funding ventures, running programme support for them, evaluating their own programmes, and competing with the ventures they fund.
 Role collapse is the rational response to an incentive environment that rewards bundled presence over focused effectiveness.
+The substantive treatment of how role collapse operates across the multilateral and DFI architecture sits in The Political Economy of the Ecosystem and Institutional Actors.

 The same structure operates in the investor layer.
-The performance data is clear.
-The investment behaviour that data should produce is not occurring.
-The misaligned incentive engine explains why: investment decisions flow through networks and evaluation criteria built before this evidence existed, with no mechanism to route the new data to the decision-making layer.
+The performance evidence on female-founded ventures - documented systematically through the EADC GESI research and threaded through The Gender-Scaling System - is unambiguous on direction.
+The investment behaviour that the evidence should produce is not occurring.
+The Misaligned Incentive Engine explains why: investment decisions flow through networks and evaluation criteria built before this evidence existed, with no mechanism to route the new data to the decision-making layer.
 The system has no self-correction.
-It must be redesigned.
+Where voice is structurally implausible, in Hirschman's framework developed substantively in System Dynamics, the system must be redesigned.
+Marginal adjustments to programme content do not produce outcomes the incentive architecture is structurally calibrated against.

-Breaking the misaligned incentive engine means changing what actors are rewarded for.
-For donors: outcome-based funding, with independent evaluation commissioned by funders rather than implementers.
-For accelerators: revenue-sharing or equity-based models that align programme success with venture success.
+Breaking the Misaligned Incentive Engine means changing what actors are rewarded for.
+For donors: outcome-based funding, with independent evaluation commissioned by funders rather than implementers - operationalised in Enabling Conditions 1 and 3 specified in Recommendations.
+For accelerators: revenue-sharing or equity-based models that align programme success with venture success - the architecture the leading bifurcating ESOs are already migrating toward, treated substantively in (Stalled) Acceleration.
 For investors: portfolio support quality incorporated into LP reporting and GP assessment frameworks.
 These are structural changes to who benefits from what - not marginal adjustments to programme design.

 Structure 3: The Capital Architecture Mismatch